For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Try attaching your photos to some string to display them with a homely touch.

-And, if you're a fan of frames but are worried about leaving holes in the walls, these Command Picture Hanging Strips have got your back.
+And if you're a fan of frames but are worried about leaving holes in the walls, try Command picture hanging strips.

 Alternatively, you could rest the framed photos on top of your desk.